Luca1991/DiscCheckEmu/README.md

 ## DCEConfigs Repository

-If you are just looking for users pre-made DCEConfig file, go to: https://github.com/Luca1991/DCEConfigs
+If you are just looking for DCEConfig files created by other users, go to: https://github.com/Luca1991/DCEConfigs

 ## Features